Share this Post

 In terms of medication, non-steroidal anti-inflammatory drugs that include ibuprofen or aspirin can help reduce inflammation.
 Ice applied to the area over the Achilles tendon should help if done regularly for 15 minutes two or three times each day.

 Treatment plans for Achilles tendinitis often take up to 2 months to resolve.
 If conservative measures fail to resolve your symptoms, surgery is a possibility for removal of inflamed tissue, damaged tendon, or bone spurs.
 A more unusual treatment is extracorporeal shock wave therapy, using low dose sound waves.

 The key to prevention of Achilles tendinitis is maintenance of strength and flexibility of the muscles of your calf.

 Learn More About Achilles Tendinitis Pain Treatment

-Contact our office at 888-521-0688 to learn more about how we can help treat your Achilles tendinitis pain or to schedule an appointment.
+Contact our office at 888-521-0688 to learn more about how we can help treat your Achilles tendinitis pain or to schedule a physical therapy appointment.
 Our conveniently located offices can be found in West Orange, Aberdeen, and Lyndhurst.

 Dr. Jag Desai, M.D. is double board certified in anesthesiology and interventional pain medicine.
 He specializes in preventing and treating degenerative processes that can lead to conditions such as: back pain, musculoskeletal pain, cancer pain, neuropathic pain, complex regional pain syndrome (CRPS), minimally invasive spine procedures, and muscle spasticity.
 Read his full bio here.